antaz/hikari/share/man/man1/hikari.md

 * **workspace-cycle-[next|prev]**

+  Cycle through available workspaces selecting the view that had focus last.
+If that view is no longer visible the first view of the **current sheet** of that workspace is selected .
+In both cases the cursor gets centered on that view.
-  Cycle through available workspaces selecting the first view on the corresponding sheet and centers the cursor.
-If the sheet is empty this moves the cursor into the center of the target workspace.
+  If the **current sheet** is empty this moves the cursor into the center of the target workspace.

 * **workspace-show-all**